 Applying for a job is a daunting task for anyone.
 You want to make a good impression as well as demonstrating your strong points in regards to the position in question.
 Creating your resume can be tricky because you want to be able to showcase what your accomplishments are, but you have a limited space to do so.
 That is the beauty of a cover letter, you can shape and mold it anyway you’d like in order to best represent who you are and what you offer.

 Customizing a cover letter is my…Continue

 Last month I had the great fortune to be involved in a flash theatre production where I got to meet many new and inspiring faces in the local arts community.
 One of whom was Nikki Ambramson, a dynamic individual with many talents.
-She's an educator, actor, teaching artist, author, and speaker, among other…Continue
+She's an educator, actor, teaching artist, author, and speaker, among other titles.…Continue

 This month we will continue to highlight from a topic heading from our archive of Digital Employment Tips which you will find on our website.
 These topics range from Application, Attitude, Cover Letter/Resume, Disability Issues, Interview, Networking, and Work Experience.
 For this entry I will be discussing from the first section from the topic heading Cover Letter/Resume, specifically Cover Letter—a very important tool and part of the job application process.

 Writing a cover letter…Continue